Jzurcc/reference-fixer/README.md

 # RefFixer

-A CLI tool that performs **bidirectional citation auditing** for academic research papers.
-It checks whether every entry in your **reference list** is cited somewhere in your paper, and conversely, whether every **in-text citation** in the paper actually has a corresponding reference — all in a single run.
+A CLI tool that checks whether every entry in your **reference list** is cited somewhere in your paper, and conversely, whether every **in-text citation** in the paper actually has a corresponding reference — all in a single run.
 While originally designed for RRL chapters, it works on any section of a research paper.

 ## Installation